Save time at the gate and at tech… Download & Print your tech sheet here.

 The event organizers have the right to refuse an entry at their discretion.
 This permits organizers to protect themselves and their programs by declining the entry of someone who is believed to pose a safety hazard or other significant threat.

 Passengers are allowed with proof of minimum age (18), signed waiver, and designated wristband.
-Passengers are subject to the same safety equipment requirements as drivers
+Passengers are subject to the same safety equipment requirements as drivers.
+Passengers are allowed in tandem runs only in caged vehicles during non-competition runs.

 3.3 Driver’s Safety Equipment